Understanding Society

 Murder is Mental?

-How long will it be before we consider murderers as being ill rather than being criminal?
+How long will it be before we consider murderers as being ill rather than being criminals?
 How long will it be before we medically treat murderers rather than seeking to punish them?
 Society’s slippery slope of progressive liberalism that seeks to foster a more tolerant, charitable, humanitarian understanding will, one day, deem that all murderous…

 • Reduced Civil Liberty; Necessary and Inevitable